China tries former public security official and Zhou ally for graft

 A court in the northeastern city of Tianjin began the trial of former vice public security minister Li Dongsheng on charges of illegally accepting almost 22 million yuan ($3.5 million) worth of assets and abuse of power in positions he held between 1996 and 2013, the official Xinhua news agency said.

-“During court proceedings, persecutors presented relevant evidence, Li Dongsheng and his defenders conducted examination, the prosecution and the defense both fully issued opinions, and Li Dongsheng made a final statement,” Xinhua said.
+“During court proceedings, persecutors presented relevant evidence, Li Dongsheng and his defenders conducted examination, the prosecution and the defence both fully issued opinions, and Li Dongsheng made a final statement,” Xinhua said.

 Li’s trial comes after the sentencing this week of several Zhou allies, including former oil executives Jiang Jiemin and Wang Yongchun, an aide from Sichuan province Guo Yongxiang, and Li Chuncheng, the former deputy party boss in Sichuan, who were all given prison terms between 13 and 20 years.